 - You can drink camel’s milk.

 - Rain is both a blessing and a curse.
-Blessing because it’s rain in the dessert and a curse because this island was not built for rain.
-Everything turns into water front property, including your bedroom floor when the water starts leaking through your roof or running down your walls out of the Air Conditioning units.
+A blessing because it’s rain in the desert and a curse because this island was not built for rain.
+Everything turns into waterfront property, including your bedroom floor when the water starts leaking through your roof or running down your walls out of the Air Conditioning units.
 We lucked out but several families here had full on rivers in their homes.

 - Google’s Project Fi is the best phone service and invention for families who move abroad and travel a lot.